HOrdover/craftlit-moby/content/🎤024 Moby Full Text Ch 40.md

 [^48]: white squalls: Sudden and violent windstorms at sea unaccompanied by the black clouds generally characteristic of a squall.
 Because an approaching white squall is hard to see, it is feared far more than a regular one.
 [^49]: Anaconda!
 Wow - he's seeing Ahab clearly!
 [^50]: reefing: rolling up the sails to reduce the amount of wind they catch.

+---

+https://youtu.be/fzxOz8x-Y_8?si=cMrAvHKKNL76gqhN "Greenland Whale Fisheries | The Longest Johns" - meaning British/European whalers - also this[ Folkways version ](https://youtu.be/H8E3uiGlrXs?si=fpudH38W_Yw4vGma&t=418)that's a bit more... authentic-ish? and this one from [the actual Moby Dick Folkways album](https://youtu.be/rFwGD61Z_ZQ?si=jIKv8QFW-Vdrs_t2) —but none of them include Captain Bunker!
+[The Coast of Peru](https://youtu.be/qgrc5ZbzFog?si=LmqLtnHJ1FAV-nA4&t=88) is the only shanty I could find with Captain Bunker mentioned,— the mystery is solved: https://mudcat.org/thread.cfm?threadid=162239 except it's not.
+It's taken wholecloth from E*TCHINGS  OF  A  WHALING  CRUISE, WITH  NOTES  OF  A SOJOURN  ON  THE  ISLAND  OF  ZANZIBAR.
+TO   WHICH  IS  APPENDED  A  BRIEF HISTORY  OF  THE  WHALE  FISHERY, ITS  PAST  AND  PRESENT  CONDITION*.
+BY    J.    ROSS  BROWNE. https://archive.org/stream/0212ETCH/0212ETCH_djvu.txt